qidi-community/Plus4-Wiki/content/Screws-Tilt-Adjust/README.md

 ## How to use the Macro

-Home your printer then run
+Home your printer, using Fluidd or the display on the printer, then run this command in the Console section:

 `SCREWS_TILT_CALCULATE`